Paper Thickness and Weight Explained

 |90gsm||112mic||Standard copy paper|

 |100gsm||125mic||Standard Letterhead paper|

 |400gsm||480mic||Thick business card board|

 |Coated Paper (Gloss, Silk, Matt)|

 |70gsm||60mic||Very thin magazine paper|

 |90gsm||78mic||Thin catalogue paper|

 |200gsm||175mic||Heavyweight leaflet paper|

-As you can see, we’ve focused on metric units of measure but there are imperial equivalents.
-American paper weights are calculated in pounds (lbs) based on different types or categories of paper (Bond, Text, Book, Cover, Index and Tag).
-Paper thickness can also be measured in ‘thou’ (1/1000 of an inch) and with 4 inches being equal to 101.6mm a simple way to convert either way is to work on approximately 4 thou per 100 microns.
+As you can see, we’ve focused on metric units of measure here, but there are imperial equivalents.
+American paperweights are calculated in pounds (lbs) based on different types or categories of paper (Bond, Text, Book, Cover, Index and Tag).
+Paper thickness can also be measured in ‘thou’ (1/1000 of an inch); with 4 inches being equal to 101.6mm, a simple way to convert is to work on approximately 4 thou per 100 microns.